vianamp/MitoGraph/README.md

 ### How to Run MitoGraph

-Download the test dataset available in <a href="https://github.com/vianamp/MitoGraphTools/blob/master/README.md">MitoGraphTools</a> and unzip the file in your Desktop.
+Download the <a href="https://github.com/vianamp/MitoGraphTools/blob/master/README.md">test dataset</a> mentioned in the previous section and unzip the downloaded file in your Desktop.
 Type the following command in the terminal of your Mac OS (spotlight + terminal)

 `cd ~/Desktop/MitoGraph`